Connect with us

 Adili, 21, and Baterbonia, 19, were among three Ateneo players swimming during a team-building activity when they reportedly ventured into deeper waters and were swept away by strong currents.

-Authorities received a distress call from the Municipal Disaster Risk Reduction and Management Office in the afternoon of Monday, prompting immediate rescue and investigation efforts.
+Authorities received a distress call from the Municipal Disaster Risk Reduction and Management Office on Monday afternoon, prompting immediate rescue and investigation efforts.

 The two players were rushed to Aurora Memorial Hospital but were declared dead on arrival despite medical efforts to revive them.